euniceumutoni/resume-2024/README.md

 This is my updated resume using HTML and CSS.

-### CSS
+#### CSS

-I used CSS to align the resume in a way that would be very easy clear and concise.
+I used CSS to align the resume in a way that would be very clear and concise.

+#### HTML

+HTML to type out the resume using a copy of my resume from a word document.